Child Visitation Center

 1. Obtain a Court Order.

-3. Have intake appointment with a supervisor where each party will fill out intake forms and go over the visitation procedures.
+3. Have intake appointment via Zoom with a supervisor and go over the visitation procedures.

 Services will not begin until both parties have completed the intake process.